gum-dev-ar/comparer/README.md

 ## Usage

 The `c.Equal(x, y)` method reports whether x and y are equal.
-The default behaviour is the same as the [reflect.DeepEqual](https://golang.org/pkg/reflect/#DeepEqual) function.
+The default behavior is the same as the [reflect.DeepEqual](https://golang.org/pkg/reflect/#DeepEqual) function.

 The `c.Compare(x, y)` method returns an integer comparing the x and y, and a boolean indicating if the two values are comparable.
 The result will be 0 if x == y, -1 if x < y, and +1 if x > y.

 ### Default comparer example

-In this example we use a default comparer to illustrate the use of the provided interfaces.
+In this example, we use a default comparer to illustrate the use of the provided interfaces.

 ```golang
 package main